tassos-mdj/tasks/README.md

-To-do application for "The Odin Project".
+#To-do application for "The Odin Project".

+---

+Note: This was developed before linting and style guides lesson